Your Complete Guide to the Ohio Adoption Home Study

 With your OH adoption home study provider, you’ll discuss how you feel about:

-Your relationship as a couple and your relationship with your family, as well as your united goal of adoption.
+- Your relationship as a couple and your relationship with your family, as well as your united goal of adoption.

-How your own early childhood experiences have affected your parenting philosophies.
+- How your own early childhood experiences have affected your parenting philosophies.

 After a child has been placed with you, your Ohio home study provider will come back to your home within the first week to complete the required post-placement visits, which will occur monthly until the final decree of adoption is issued.
-These post-placement visits are to ensure that the child and adoptive family are adjusting well to the recent changes.
+These post-placement visits ensure that the child and adoptive family are adjusting well to the recent changes.

-Your Ohio home study for adoption needs to be updated every two years until you’re placed with a child, or anytime you experience a major change such as a new job or new home.
+Your Ohio home study for adoption needs to be updated every two years until you’re placed with a child or anytime you experience a major change such as a new job or new home.

 Your Ohio adoption home study professional will be able to guide you through the adoption home study checklist in its entirety, which includes a number of documents, safety features in your home, background checks, training courses and more.
-To learn more about the Ohio home study for adoption process, call 1-800-ADOPTION now or find your nearest Ohio adoption home study provider here.
+If you want to prepare ahead of time, you can find a general home study checklist here.